FACTBOX-Global sports events hit by coronavirus pandemic

 * NASCAR races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22) will be held without fans.

-* Round four of the World Rally Championship in Argentina that was scheduled from April 23-26 has been postponed.
+* Round four of the World Rally Championship in Argentina that was scheduled for April 23-26 has been postponed.

 * The World Rallycross Championship opener in Catalunya-Barcelona scheduled for April 18-19 has been postponed.